BeSpunky/angular-google-maps/wiki/Overlays-Superpower/Info-Windows.md

 This will open the info window at the mouse position when the user's enters the polygon.

 # [trigger]
-The default trigger when attaching an overlay is the mouse over.
+The default trigger when attaching an overlay is mouse over.
 You can change it by binding the `trigger` property, which takes an `InfoWindowTrigger` value.
 These are the supported triggers and how they are defined:

 ```typescript